Up to 50% off sofas & mattresses — limited‑time deals.

 Dr. Adrian Walker brings a sleep medicine and ergonomics lens to our responsiveness work.
 He sees patients with back pain, joint trouble, and sleep-disordered breathing that often tie into mattress choice.

-From his perspective, responsiveness connects to several clinical issues:
+From his perspective, responsiveness connects to a few practical clinical questions:

 • How easily a patient can change positions despite pain or stiffness.